Back to top anchor

 The Lily Medal is for a specific piece of outstanding work, and a lead contribution in health research that is internationally recognised.
 Work should be a game changer and genuine breakthrough, acknowledged by its publication(s) in internationally recognised journals of high impact, or be an innovative application of research knowledge to health practice.

-Nominations for the Health Research Council of New Zealand's 2024 Liley Medal have now closed.
+Nominations for the Health Research Council of New Zealand’s Liley Medal 2025 should include:

 Liley Medal - previous recipients